kramos/adop-platform-extension-ansible-tower/service/aws/README.md

 ## Getting Started

-1. Ensure you create a user with the following cloud formation with the policy in: adop-chef-plat-extn.policy
+1. Ensure you create a user with the following cloud formation with the policy in: adop-ansible-tower-plat-extn.policy
 2. The user doesn't not need a username and password
 3. The user does need an API access key and secret access key.
 Create / locate these.
 4. In the Jenkins instance within your ADOP stack navigate to the Platform Management folder